mindsnacks/MSActiveConfig/README.md

 ## Requirements
 `MSActiveConfig` requires iOS6 or higher, but it would be easy to make it support iOS5 if you really need it for your project.

+## License
+`MSActiveConfig` is available under the MIT license.
+See the LICENSE file for more info.